 You should consider whether your insurance policy covers losses associated with the coronavirus outbreak, and if it does, ensure that you comply with any notice provisions and other requirements of the policy.

-Engage pragmatically with your contractual counterparties
+Engage pragmatically with your customers and suppliers

 Review your contractual dispute resolution process